willher/tech_week/README.md

 This is the content I want under header One | This is content I want under header Two This is me making a second row | Hello from the second row, second column

-Yo, @johhess40 I'm trying to use mentions here
+Yo, @johhess40 I'm trying to use mentions here but https://google.com says that doesn't really work as intended right now

 ~~This was an error I needed to cross out~~